rossclay/odin-to-do-list/README.md

 Tasks are locally saved using localStorage module.
 Currently still implementing basic project functionality.
 This README is currently serving as a pseudo to-do list for my outstanding items to get this project where I want it.
 Ironic!

-**Current task:** ability to DELETE existing tasks, ability to delete projects,
+**Current task:** localStorage module integration, tasks cannot be deleted or edited while in today's tasks, all tasks, or important tasks view

-**Outstanding tasks:** display all of today's tasks, display all important tasks
+**Outstanding tasks:** improve event delegation for brevity

-**Known Issues:** localStorage module integration, when projects are deleted, the event listener to populate the DOM with their tasks is also firing. better event delegation may solve this.
+**Known Issues:** localStorage module integration, tasks cannot be deleted or edited while in today's tasks, all tasks, or important tasks view